verus-lang/verified-ironkv/README.md

 to Verus.
 As such, this document and many of the files here are modified versions of corresponding files in the IronFleet repo.

+Note that this repository only verifies the "host program" from IronFleet.
+IronFleet also proves that the host program TLA state machine model, in the context of a distributed system, implements the high-level spec.
+This repository doesn't replicate that layer of proof, instead focusing on the implementation-level reasoning.

 # Setup

 To use this repository, you'll need the following tools: